 Implications and understanding aggression: Because sibling relationships are unencumbered by the issues of dependency and authority that complicate relationships with parents, children are freer to express with siblings many of their feelings that they would hesitate to show or express to their parents.
 For example, your children may well share confidences with each other that they would be afraid to share with you.

 Remember that all children have aggression, and learning to manage aggressive feelings is one of the crucial tasks in early childhood.
 Siblings offer children a zone where they can express these aggressive feelings, learn to be comfortable with them, and learn to find more mature ways of expressing them.
-Yes, siblings are jealous of what each receives from the parents, and their angers partly relate to that.
-But their angers relate to many other things, as well, on an individual basis.
+Yes, siblings are jealous of what each receives from the parents, and their anger partly relates to that.
+But such emotions also relate to many other things on an individual basis.

 Expressing and mastering aggression has an important growth-promoting dimension.
-Aggression provides an opportunity for you to help them think about what makes them angry, hold their feelings up to the light of reason, learn that there is a distinction between their right to feel angry and their right to inflict their anger on another, and discover that there are many ways to express anger, some more constructive than others.
-These fundamental life lessons cannot be taught in the abstract; they are hard-won lessons, learned in the trenches where things are sloppy and dirty rather than clean and neat.
+Aggression provides an opportunity for parents to help children think about what makes them angry, hold their feelings up to the light of reason, learn that there is a distinction between their right to feel angry and their right to inflict their anger on another, and discover the many ways to express anger, some more constructive than others.
+These fundamental life lessons cannot be taught in the abstract; they are hard-won lessons, learned “in the trenches” where things are sloppy and dirty rather than clean and neat.

-At this point, you can put the responsibility squarely on her shoulders by saying, “Melissa, it is your job to think about why your anger upsets you so much that you cannot think about better and kinder ways to deal with the situation.
+At this point, you can put the responsibility squarely on the child’s shoulders by saying, “It is your job to think about why your anger upsets you so much that you cannot think about better and kinder ways to deal with the situation.
 I can help you think about what happens inside you at those times.
 You know that there were better ways to handle it.
-You could have come to me for help, or you could have told Kevin that you were mad and really didn’t like what he had done.
-Something inside made it hard for you to manage your anger in a way that you would feel good about.”
+You can come to me for help, or you can tell (your sibling) that you were mad and really didn’t like what they had done.”

-This collaborative approach appropriately assumes that your child already knows other ways that she could have handled her anger.
-Think about how many times you have already made suggestions, and how many times she has seen others model appropriate responses.
-This approach also assumes that something inside of her was complicating her task, and also that she knows that she would feel more pride if she managed her anger better.
+This collaborative approach appropriately assumes your child already knows other ways he/she could have handled her anger.
+Think about the many times you have made suggestions, and the many times your child has seen others model appropriate responses.
+This approach also assumes that something inside was complicating the task, and that the child knows they would feel more pride if they managed their anger better.